proycon/colibri/docs/source/index.rst

 	1:3	test	30	4.404982328679225e-05
 	1:4	.
 23775	0.03490948495478285

-The output starts with an index in the format ``sentence:token``, the pattern found, and the two values are the absolute occurrence count and the coverage ratio.
+The output starts with an index in the format ``sentence:token``, the pattern found, and the next two values are the absolute occurrence count and the coverage ratio.

 Graph Models
 ===================